m4rrc0/poko-website-builder/_content/en/pages/room.md

 localizationKey: 0da8ebc98cbc
 name: The room
 eleventyNavigation:
-  title: ""
+  title: ''
-  parent: ""
+  parent: ''
   order: 3
 metadata:
-  title: ""
+  title: ''
-  description: ""
+  description: ''
-  image: ""
+  image: ''
 ---
 ![The room](/_images/Main-clefs-ombre.webp)

 # The Room

 ![](/_images/Photo-chambre.webp)

-You will stay in a cozy accommodation adjoining our cantina.
-Designed for 2 to 4 people, it offers a comfortable space including a bedroom with a double bed, a private bathroom with a shower, free toiletries, and a hairdryer, as well as a living area with a sofa bed for two people.
+You'll stay in a cozy guesthouse adjoining our cantina.
+Designed for 2 to 4 guests, it offers a comfortable space with a bedroom featuring a double bed, a private bathroom with a shower, complimentary toiletries, and a hairdryer.
+The living area includes a sofa bed that sleeps two.

-You can also enjoy a pleasant terrace.
-The room is equipped with air conditioning and Wi-Fi.
-Towels and bed linen are provided.
-An independent kitchen area is also available for your use.
+You’ll also enjoy a pleasant terrace, and the room is equipped with air conditioning, Wi-Fi, towels, and bed linen.
+A private kitchen area is available for your use.

-Moreover, when the weather permits, a swimming pool is reserved for you to cool off and relax.
-A second bathroom with a shower is located near the pool.
+When the weather is kind, a swimming pool is reserved for your enjoyment—perfect for cooling off and relaxing.
+A second bathroom with a shower is conveniently located near the pool.

-Breakfast for two people is included in the room rate.
+Breakfast for two is included in the room rate.

 {% include "book-btn.njk" %}